ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 OCaml comes with a library of useful modules that are available anywhere OCaml is.
-For example, there are standard libraries for functional data structures (such as maps and sets), imperative data structures (such as hash tables), and for interacting with the operating system.
+For example, there are standard libraries for functional data structures (such as maps and sets), for imperative data structures (such as hash tables), and for interacting with the operating system.
 We use them by writing the module followed by a full stop, then followed by the name of the function.
 Here are some functions from the `List` module: